idsia-robotics/mutual_gaze_detector/README.md

 [![Mutual Gaze Detector at Work](https://github.com/idsia-robotics/mutual_gaze_detector/blob/hri/assets/readme.gif)](https://raw.githubusercontent.com/idsia-robotics/mutual_gaze_detector/hri/assets/readme.mp4)

-## Installation

-We provide two ways of installation: from scratch on native Ubuntu or two Docker images to simplify the setup procedure.
-One image can be used to create a container for running the demo and the other is instead already set up to run the full pipeline provided that the right hardware is available.
+We provide two ways of installation: from scratch on native Ubuntu 22.04 or Docker images to simplify the setup procedure.

-### Docker

-[Here](docker/README.md) is reported a detailed documentation for the Docker part which contains instruction to run both a container for the whole pipeline as well as the quick demo.

-#### Docker Requirements
+## General System Hardware Requirements
+The execution of the code contained in this repository has the following hardware requirements:
+* Seventh Gen Intel® CoreTM i5 Processor (Quad Core 2.4 GHz or faster)
+* Nvidia GPU (NVIDIA GEFORCE GTX 1050 or above)

+These requirements are inherited by the [Azure Kinect sensor SDK system requirements](https://learn.microsoft.com/en-us/azure/kinect-dk/system-requirements).

+## Dockerized Solutions
+Two distinct Docker images are released.
+The first image can be used to create a container for running a demo to test the mutual gaze detector on a pre-recorded rosbag file.

-The Docker setup has been tested with two different OS:
+This Demo Docker setup has been tested with two different OS:
 * Windows, by using Windows Subsystem for Linux (WSL2)
 * Ubuntu 22.04 LTS

-#### Docker Demo
-As previously said one of the container has been created to test the mutual gaze detector on a pre-recorded rosbag file.
-In this way, one can see the detector at work without any hardware requirement (e.g. Azure Kinect Camera and GPU).
+This image allows to display the capabilities of the software without needing specific hardware requirement (e.g. Azure Kinect Camera and GPU) as the body tracking is not running online.

+The second one is instead already set up to run the full pipeline provided that the right hardware is available.
+For this second setup, the host has the requirement to run a Linux distro.
+This is due to some known issues in Windows in the connection to a Azure Kinect from a process running inside a Docker container.

+[Here](docker/README.md) is reported a more detailed and comprehensive documentation for the Docker part.

-### Native installation
+## Native Installation

-#### Host Pre-Requisites
+### Host System Software Requirements
 The code in this repository has been developed and tested with a machine running:
 * Ubuntu 22.04 LTS
 * Kernel Version: 6.1.0-1013-oem
 * ROS2 Humble
 * Python 3.10.12
+Therefore these are considered to be the software requirements.

+### Installation Guide
 #### ROS2 General Installation

 Install Humble desktop full version of ROS2, following the [official instructions](https://docs.ros.org/en/humble/Installation.html).